-Office Hours: TBD, by appointment, or anytime door is open
+Office Hours: TBD, or by appointment

-Help Sessions and Tutoring: Electrical Engineering Digital Lab (Workman Center 116)

-MTWR 1700-2000 and Office for Student Learning
+Help Sessions and Tutoring: Electrical Engineering Digital Lab (Workman Center 116) MTWR 1700-2000 and Office for Student Learning

 Corequisite: MATH 131 (Calculus and Analytic Geometry I)

 Course Description from Catalog: Standard programming languages in engineering are applied to data acquisition, data analysis, and mathematical modeling and computations.
 Fundamental concepts in Matlab and C are used to develop programming skills and techniques by addressing problems related to electrical engineering.